Chances are that you’re either considering attending a music festival this year or have already been to one.

-These looks are all about personal expression, and the embodiment of this newly formed festival culture, and as a stylist you could be part of making that happen.
+These looks are all about personal expression and the embodiment of this newly formed festival culture, and as a stylist you could be part of making that happen.

-Becoming a licensed cosmetologist will teach you how to do more than apply makeup and style hair.
+Becoming a licensed cosmetologist can teach you how to do more than apply makeup and style hair.
 You’ll learn about the ins-and-outs of entrepreneurship, business management, product development and knowledge, and client retention among other things.

-The Pros of the “Festival Niche”
+The Pros of The “Festival Niche”